Note: this post has no tale, so if you’ve signed up only for those you may wish to skip.

 Learning to be on the lookout for beautiful things is a way of contesting the relentlessly rationalistic view of the world that surrounds us.
 Just as we produce thoughts by talking things over, we produce memories by composing them and reflecting.
 By taking lots of photos you may come to find more things you cherish.

 That’s all I have time for.
 I hope I have not written too quickly.
-Soon (sometime this week) I’ll write how I edit photos before posting, which I hope is easy to follow, and will try to answer any questions.
+Soon I’ll write how I edit photos before posting, which I hope is easy to follow. (edit: the second part is now up, here)

 Here in New Hampshire it is finally raining after the earth dwindled into the first stages of drought for a few weeks.
 The poppies I have sown all over the front of the house have died, but I haven’t given up just yet—right before this rain I sowed thousands more.
 The chickens followed me trying to make a meal out of it, hopefully they didn’t get too many.